Iran 2012: Iraq 2003 All Over Again?

 In the 2008 Presidential Election he worked for the Democratic National Committee as National Coordinator of field based rapid response to Republican candidates McCain and Palin.
 He has worked on hundreds of electoral campaigns at the local, state and national level.
 He is also a regular contributor to the Huffington Post and author of Stand Up Straight: How Progressives Can Win.
 Creamer is married to Congresswoman Jan Schakowsky from Illinois.

-Heather Hurlburt is the Executive Director of the National Security Network.
-Before joining NSN, Hurlburt ran her own communications and strategy practice, working on global and political issues with political, entertainment, and educational leaders.
+Heather Hurlburt is Senior Fellow, National Security at Human Rights First, leading the launch of the “End the War Paradigm” campaign.
 From 1995-2001, Hurlburt served in the Clinton Administration as Special Assistant and Speechwriter to the President, speechwriter for Secretaries of State Albright and Christopher, and member of the State Department’s Policy Planning staff.
 She has also worked for the International Crisis Group, the Carnegie Endowment for International Peace, and the Congressional Helsinki Commission.
-She appears frequently as a commentator in print and new media, has been published by the New York Times, Washington Post, Foreign Policy, Foreign Affairs, Guardian, POLITICO and New Republic and is a regular guest on Blogging Heads TV.
-Hurlburt holds a BA from Brown University and an MA from the George Washington University Elliott School of International Affairs.
+She appears frequently as a media commentator, co-hosts Bloggingheads’ “Drezburt,” and has been published by the New York Times, Washington Post, Foreign Policy, Foreign Affairs, Guardian, POLITICO.

 Alireza Nader is a senior policy analyst at the RAND Corporation and the lead co-author of Coping with a Nuclearizing Iran (2011).
 His research has focused on Iran’s political dynamics, elite decisionmaking, and Iranian foreign policy.
 His other RAND publications include Israel and Iran: A Dangerous Rivalry; The Next Supreme Leader: Succession in the Islamic Republic of Iran; The Rise of the Pasdaran: Assessing the Domestic Roles of Iran’s Islamic Revolutionary Guards Corps; and Mullahs, Guards, and Bonyads: An Exploration of Iranian Leadership Dynamics.
 His commentaries and articles have appeared in a variety of publications and he is widely cited by the U.S. and international media.
 Prior to joining RAND, Nader served as a research analyst at the Center for Naval Analyses.
 He is a native speaker of Farsi.
 Nader received his M.A. in international affairs from The George Washington University.